 This is Neil Gaiman at his best, forging a story that combines horror, fantasy, mythology, human emotions, as you never read before and you probably won’t read again…

-Again, a first book is a freebie for the people who has Kindle Unlimited.
+Again, a first three books are a freebie for the people who has Kindle Unlimited.
+Go and suscribe here!

 I hope I gave you some ideas on the best comics to read during Covid19 quarantine.
 As I told before, I wrote this list fast as it came out of my head.
 I know I might be leaving out really good books, so I hear your comments: which would be YOUR top choices in comics to read during this quarantine?

 If you help me with this, I will input them in the article, and I will mention your name (and where you’re from) on it.
 I think the collective experience might help us all get through this together.